King John's Palace: Archaeological investigation

 Keith & Andrea laver of Sherwood Forest Lodge B&B, King's Clipstone, discovered a section of high-status window tracery in November 2014 in a hedgerow on their land adjacent to King Johns Palace.
 The section was discovered approximately 100M S.E of King Johns Palace.
 David Budge of Mercian Archaeological Services CIC states "The architectural fragment recorded on the site of the King's Houses, King's Clipstone, Nottinghamshire appears to be a piece of high-status window tracery made from Mansfield White stone.
 The glazing channel is clearly visible as are the soffit cusps of trefoil heads.
 A central mullion rises between the springers."

 Tourism

-The palace site is a Grade II listed building and Scheduled Ancient Monument standing on private land.
-However, the site is open to visitors subject to advance application to the Bradley family (the landowners) of Waterfield Farm, King's Clipstone.
+The site is open to visitors subject to advance application to the Bradley family (the landowners) of Waterfield Farm, King's Clipstone.

 In the summer of 2009, a permanent interpretation panel was unveiled during an open day at the palace.
 The panel was written and designed by James Wright and features a reconstruction drawing, by local artist Ray Straw, of the palace complex as it may have appeared in the mid-14th century.
 The panel is fixed to the 1991 pre-cast masonry wall on the north-west elevation of the ruin.

 There is also an annual open day in July at the site known as the "Picnic at the Palace".
 Details of this are usually logged with the Council For British Archaeology's Festival of British Archaeology webpage.